jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 internationalization process takes place.
-This usually means [creating a submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) for the main documentation source repo, the **docs** directory in this case, or tying to the original sources repo using another method.
+This usually means [creating a submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) for the main documentation source repo, the **docs** directory in this case, or tying in the original sources repo using another method.

 For the purposes of the article, the structure of the internationalization repo is shown below.
 The configuration section will cover what each of the files and